raiden-network/spec/mediation_fees.rst

 ------------

-In order to make it easier to enable imbalance fees, the Raiden client includes a default IP function that can be configured by a single parameter (``--proportional-imbalance-fee`` on the Raiden CLI).
+In order to make it easier to enable imbalance fees, the Raiden client includes a default imbalance penalty (IP) function that can be configured by a single parameter (``--proportional-imbalance-fee`` on the Raiden CLI).

 The function is chosen to have the following properties: